 I’m fascinated by the way foods tell us something about the books they’re featured in–and more intimate still, the people who eat them.
 The pickled limes from Little Women show us Amy: she wants to be fashionable and popular.
 Edmund’s choice of Turkish Delight in The Lion, the Witch, and the Wardrobe reveals that he’s impractical, self-indulgent, and lacks substance.
 And the lembas bread that Frodo and Sam eat on their journey to Mount Doom?
-It tells us that the hobbits haven’t lost hope; that they’re pure and good–unlike Gollum, who chokes when he tries to eat it.
+It tells us that the hobbits haven’t lost hope; that they’re pure and good–unlike Gollum, who chokes when he tries to eat the Elven food.

 What better way to digest the symbolism of food in literature than by eating the food while you read the book?
 As C. S. Lewis said, “eating and reading are two pleasures that combine admirably.”

-Enjoy your literary feast!
+Enjoy your literary feast with these bookish recipes!

 10 Recipes Inspired by Books